 Sultan Qaboos College Arabic Program, Manah, Oman http://www.sqca.edu.om/

 University of Michigan Summer Programs, Ann Arbor, MI http://www.lsa.umich.edu/summer/summerprograms/summerlanguageinstitute

 University of Texas Arabic Flagship Program, Austin, TX www.utarabicflagship.com

 You Can Help Us!

-Please note that the information was updated on 28 May 2013, but information and programs change.
-If you have updated information or would like to share information about any summer Arabic program not listed here, please contact Greg Bell at email@example.com.
+Please note that all information and links were correct as of December 2011, but information and programs change.
+If you have updated information or would like to share information about any summer Arabic program not listed here, please contact Greg Bell at firstname.lastname@example.org.